btskinner/colchoice_rep/scripts/README.md

 Two helper scripts, `csv2tex.r` and `est2csv.do`, should remain in the directory, but do not need to be called on their own.

+Another file, `ipedsgeo.r`, can be used to create `colfips2004.csv` (see instructions in Data directory README file).

 After the scripts are run, paper tables can be reproduced using `tables.rnw` in the `./tables` subdirectory.